hacksu/Availability/readme.md

     * Replace `alart` with `console.log`
     * We get `Object {message: "Hello World!"}` much more useful.
 It got parsed into a JavaScript object because jQuery is useful
 * We can print out just the message by doing `data.message` so `alert(data.message)`

+## Serve the right JSON

+Let's actually serve JSON which can be used to display the information we want

+* Lets add a new route "availability" like

+        @app.route("/availability")
+        def get_availability():
+            return jsonify({})

+* The format we want to use for the finished version will be very simple
+    * Just a dictionary of names and availabilities
+    * So for now lets return something like `{"isaac": "free", "timothy": "kind of busy"}
+* Change the index.html file to fetch  `http://127.0.0.1:5000/availability` then just print out the result.